 Born in Sweden in 1979, Kristoffer ‘Krs’ Kullengren graduated from the top University on Asian culture SOAS in London 2004, Kristoffer Kullengren, is a multicultural hexalingual Swedish artist and a representative of contemporary Nordic artist who expresses and connects cultures through art in Asia.
-Owning to his new voice, his art has a unique expressionistic style that is widely accepted by the new generation of art audience in China and Japan.
+Owning to his new voice, his art has a unique expressionistic style that is widely accepted by the new generation of global art audiences.

 His imagery lives in the world of dreams which comes through is his art which is often semi-abstract letting the mind float and find its own meaning in the symbols that reoccur.
 In his own words his art ‘lives in that place in the morning where you are not sure if you are awake or still dreaming’ Krs loves to travel and has a knack for finding nteresting individuals and adventures wherever he finds himself.
 From hair raising taxi rides in Beijing to selling cabaret tickets in Dublin or spending time with Mexican street preachers in San Diego there is always a story to be told.